 In addition, opportunities for sexual exploration among disabled people, particularly the young, are very limited.
-There is often a lack of privacy and they are much more likely than other young people to receive a negative reaction from an adult if discovered.
-The general reduction in life choices also has an impact on self-esteem which in turn affects sexuality.
+There is regularly a lack of privacy, and they are much more likely than other young people to receive a negative reaction from an adult if discovered.
+The general reduction in life choices also has an impact on self-esteem, which in turn affects sexuality.

 - Men and women with disabilities don't need sex.